RezaBaiat/TEST/README.md

 by default we only include pre initializers, screen registrations and workarounds inside this file, as this it is the first file will be compiled

-registering classes are easy as very easy! all you have to do is this:
+registering screens are very easy! all you have to do is this:

 `Navigation.registerComponentWithRedux('App', () => require('./src/App').default,Provider,store);`